We are going to use these verses in Ephesians 2:2-3 as a foundation upon which we build this next sermon in this series on “the world.”

-Our problem, here, is to grasp what the eye stands for in this context that Jesus is giving.
+Our problem here is to grasp what the eye stands for in this context that Jesus is giving.
 Jesus has shifted the instruction from concern for what a person focuses upon—what you focus on is your treasure; what I focus on is my treasure.
-Now He shifted the focus of His instruction from the treasure to the effect that the wrong treasure has upon a person's life, and the quality of a person's eye is the metaphor that He is using to illustrate the object of His instruction at this point.
+He shifted the focus of His instruction from the treasure to the effect that the wrong treasure has upon a person's life, and the quality of a person's eye is the metaphor that He is using to illustrate the object of His instruction at this point.

-Now the implication is that even as the human body has the natural eye to guide its functions within the physical environment, so the mind, the heart, has a spiritual eye.
+The implication is that even as the human body has the natural eye to guide its functions within the physical environment, so the mind, the heart, has a spiritual eye.
 The heart has a spiritual eye.
 If the physical eye is healthy, then the person is able to function properly because the body perceives the things around it well, and the whole person is able to discharge his duties and to move about with safety and with circumspection.
 Because the person sees well, all the parts of the body will be coordinated.

 But if the vision is faulty, then we perceive things in a blurred and confused way.
 We are unsure of what we are doing.
 We might even be ignorant of a danger that we are in, and a wrong movement, because we cannot see well, might mean the loss of time, might mean a painful injury—a wrong step, at the wrong time (because you did not see) might even cost your life.
 Right?
 You know that is right.

-Now let us fit this thing back into its context.
+Let us fit this thing back into its context.
 In that first section, beginning in verse 19, He was warning that we will bend our lives, and therefore our activity, thus our character will conform to what we treasure most.
 There is an inexorable progression.
 Guard your heart because your character is going to conform to what you treasure.
 It will do that because we will bend our lives.
 We will make the choices to go in that direction.

-Now in these verses, verses 22 and 23, He is saying that how clearly we perceive our choice of treasures will determine how well we will live our lives.
+In these verses 22 and 23, He is saying that how clearly we perceive our choice of treasures will determine how well we will live our lives.
 It is a matter of quality.
 See, if your eyes are not too good, you can still function.
 You just do not function well.
 I am farsighted.
 I cannot thread a needle, but I can still drive an automobile like gangbusters, because I can see things at a distance real well.
 So I can get by in my life, but there are some things that are deficient.

 I will try to make this as simple as I can.
 He is saying that even as the body has the eye with which to see and function, so does the heart.
 Jesus is intimating that discernment of our choice of treasure will be determined by the clearness of our spiritual vision.
 How we aim our life is going to be determined largely by our understanding of what life presents to us in relation to this world and the Kingdom of God.